Definition of rural area

 Most families have to choose between letting their children go to school or go to work on the field.
 Sadly, the deciding factor is usually the state of how poor the family is.
 With the current quality of the education system and the culture of the rural community, some families would rather their children help them earn some income than to learn English, a language they may never use.

 In order to improve the quality of living for these people, one of the main steps is major improvements in the education system.
 Research has shown that education has a direct impact on reducing poverty, improving health, longevity and quality of living.
 Education also increases social participation which improves the community, attracting more investors, and thus helping the economy prosper.
+We will be discussing more on the considerations of education in rural areas below.

 5 Planning Considerations of Education in Rural Areas